bitpay/bitcore-website/src/guides/i-made-this/i-made-this.md

 nano index.js
 ```

+We will need several Node.js modules:
+- async - For asynchronous workflows
+- levelup - Interface for storing data
+- leveldown - Bindings to LevelDB
+- mkdirp - Creating directories
+- bitcore-lib - For working with bitcoin data

-Install async as a dependency to your `stampingservice` with:
+Install the dependencies to your `stampingservice` with:
 ```
-npm install async --save
+npm install async levelup leveldown mkdirp bitcore-lib --save
 ```

 Place the following boilerplate code into `index.js`: